WAT-ai/F25-Zero-to-ML-Workshops/README.md

 -----
-For the next part on package managers, open the file called `PackageManagers.md`.
+For the next part on package managers, open the file called `SetupPython.md` to install the tools you need and then `PackageManagers.md` for the workshop content.